asyncapi/bundler/README.md

 As of now you can use AsyncAPI Bundler for two specific use cases -
 - Merge different AsyncAPI specifications into one.
-- Resolve all references from an single AsyncAPI docuement into a single file.
+- Resolve all references from an single AsyncAPI document into a single file.

 ## Usage